 Private School Opportunities for Statewide Assessments

-The private school must have at least one FTC Scholarship, Gardiner Scholarship, Hope Scholarship, or Family Empowerment Scholarship student enrolled at the time of application and during the eligible school year, and the school must abide by all state and district testing policies and procedures in order to participate.
+In order to participate in this program, the private school must have at least one FTC Scholarship, Family Empowerment, or Hope Scholarship student enrolled at the time of application and during the eligible school year, and the school must abide by all state and district testing policies and procedures in order to participate.
 Private schools will be held to the same expectations as public schools.
 Some of the agreements required in the application are provided below:

 - The private school will adhere to the Test Security Policies and Procedures, as well as Florida Statutes and State Board of Education Rules governing test security.